elephantscale/es-training-new/course-outlines/terraform-advanced.md

 and many competitors have also implemented Terraform ideas, making Terraform a de facto standard.

 ## What you will learn
+ * This one-day advanced course is for engineers who are already familiar with Terraform; it helps them perfect their IaC (Infrastructure as Code) chops.
+ * The outline is already condensed, but we can still skip sections that are not needed in class
  * DevOps and IaC
  * How to use Terraform
  * HashiCorp ecosystem